spatie/checklist-going-live/README.md

 - [ ] Search sources for `http://`.
 Replace by `https://`
 - [ ] Lint (s)css sources
 - [ ] Webfonts: is the live domain configured in services like Typekit, Fonts.com etc.?
+- [ ] Is the browserlist properly configured for autoprefixer and babel-preset-env?

 ### Scripts
 - [ ] Only jQuery v3 may be used.
 All references to jQuery 2 must be removed `npm ls jquery`